SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <i><b>Technical analysis</b> - identification of technical requirements and related solutions.</i>

 **Key activities**
-> The [<b>Editors</b>](../stakeholders#editors) fetch information elsewhere than the ISA² Core Vocabularies.
+> The [<b>Editors</b>](../stakeholders#editors) gather information elsewhere than the ISA² Core Vocabularies.

 <details>
   <summary><b>Description</b></summary>

- Should an entity or attribute not be (properly) defined in the ISA² Core Vocabularies, the editors find adequate documentation elsewhere.
+ Should an entity or attribute not be (properly) defined in the ISA² Core Vocabularies, the editors will find adequate documentation elsewhere.
 <i>‘Not properly defined’ refers to a circular definition of a term, i.e. already containing the term that is to be defined.</i>

 1. Other respected sources can be considered when the terms are defined in a well-known domain-specific ontology.
 In general, entities, attributes, relationships and definitions should be linked to existing terminologies.
-2. In the event of information not being available in existing vocabularies, the editors propose definitions for new entities / attributes using respected and authoritative dictionaries (which are deemed of excellence).
+2. In the event of information not being available in existing vocabularies, the editors propose definitions for new entities / attributes using respected and authoritative dictionaries (which are deemed to be of excellent quality).

-<i>A ‘respected dictionary’ refers to a dictionary widely regarded as the accepted authority on the English language. </i>
+<i>A ‘respected dictionary’ refers to a dictionary widely regarded as an authority on the English language. </i>

 </details>